FelixOnline/v2/content/articles/2011-11-24-skyrim-saints-row-youve-got-nothing-on-creatures.md

  - /games/1815/skyrim-saints-row-youve-got-nothing-on-creatures
 imported: true
 comments:
+ - value: >
- - i agree this sucks guys but im sure they will make it in ds soon becuase other wise their sales will go down by a lot plus no bodys gona buy the 3ds just for this game so they are going to have to make a ds veosrin or their sails wil defo go down
+     i agree this sucks guys but im sure they will make it in ds soon becuase other wise their sales will go down by a lot plus no bodys gona buy the 3ds just for this game so they are going to have to make a ds veosrin or their sails wil defo go down

 # Article Taxonomies
 categories: